 - Gifts that pay an income

 Each gift type has different requirements and advantages depending on a donor’s financial circumstances, so they’ll often appeal to different segments of your donor base.
 Understanding these distinctions will allow you to secure support and explain the full range of legacy giving options to your donors more effectively.

 Deferred planned gifts

 These types of planned gifts are ‘deferred’ because a nonprofit only receives them after the donor passes.
-They are fairly simple to give, usually requiring the donor to name a nonprofit as the beneficiary for part of their estate or retirement accounts.
+Deferred planned gifts are fairly simple to give, usually only requiring the donor to name a nonprofit as the beneficiary for part of their estate or retirement accounts.

-Bequests are one of the simplest, most impactful, and popular ways to make a planned gift.
+Bequests are one of the simplest, most impactful, and most popular ways to make a planned gift.
 They made up 9% of all charitable giving in the USA in 2018.
-And the average bequest left by a will-maker on FreeWill is $78,630.
+What’s more, the average bequest left by a will-maker on FreeWill is $50,424.

 To make a charitable bequest, a donor has to allocate a portion of their estate to a nonprofit in their legal will.
 They are usually allocated in three ways: